Changchun Dazhong Zhuoyue W.F.C.

+History

+Women's football clubs in Changchun traces back to the 1980s, with several schools and factories creating women's football clubs.
+An important event happened in 1986, when several teams, including Changchun, played a precedent of the current Super League, gaining the title.

+The Changchun team, with players including the national team's captain Wang Lili, and players such as Li Yanjie, Wu Xinxin, Lu Haijing and Geng Yan, had great performances in those early tournaments.

+In 1999 the Changchun Huaxin team was officially created with Wang Lili as manager and players such as Lou Xiaoxu.

 Players

 Darlene de Souza joined fellow Brazil women's national football team players Raquel Fernandes and Rafaelle Souza in transferring to Changchun Zhuoyue in January 2016.

 In June 2017 the club signed Cristiane Rozeira from Paris Saint-Germain Féminine.
 Chinese media reported that they made Cristiane the highest-paid female footballer in the world.